mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - The attacker can publish or distribute credentials

-In the past, some systems have had a centralized server geenrate signature key pairs and distribute them to clients.
+In the past, some systems have had a centralized server generate signature key pairs and distribute them to clients.
 In such cases, the centralized server is a point of compromise, since it stores signature private keys that can be used to impersonate clients.
 A better approach is instead to generate signature key